go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 proxy.
 Modules are distributed as zip files that contain sources for specific

-connects directly to a repository instead of a
+module versions.
+Even when go connects directly to a repository instead of a

 proxy, it still generates zip files so that builds work consistently no matter